zenoamaro/react-quill/README.md

 Changelog
 ---------
+#### v0.3.0
+- Bumped Quill.js to v0.2.0
+- Exposed `focus` and `blur` public methods from component.
+- Exposed `getEditor` public method to retrieve the backing Quill instance from the component.
+- Added callbacks for listening to keyboard events.
+- Added tooltips for toolbar choice controls (@bird512).
+- Added support for child nodes in toolbar items (@1000hz).
+- Added support for custom formats in the configuration (@csk157).
+- Added an option to disable the toolbar entirely by passing `false` to `toolbar`.
+- Added an option to disable styles entirely by passing `false` to `style` (@kkerr1).
+- Fixed an issue where the Quill would duplicate React IDs inside the toolbar leading to errors.
+Fixes #15.
+- Fixes an issue where the editor could be used while null (@brucedlukens).
+- Fixes an issue where null would be set on the editor.
+Fixes #48.
+- Fixes an issue where the editor would be instantiated with the wrong value.
+Fixes #50.
+- Avoiding parsing Quill's `dist` directory with webpack.

 #### v0.2.2
 - Added missing `modules` propType and documentation.
 - Children are now cloned so ReactQuill can own their refs.
 Fixes #20.